 For the full list of ingredients and amounts, please go to the recipe card below.

 - Gluten Free Flour Blend – I tested this recipe using Bob’s Red Mill 1 to 1 Gluten Free Flour Blend and King Arthur’s Measure for Measure Gluten Free Blend.
-That doesn’t mean others will not work; I have not tested other flours, and I can not guarantee the recipe will work if you use other mixes.
-Note starchier gluten free flour blends may need more moisture.
+Other blends will work, but results may vary.
+Starchier blends may need extra flour and grain heavy blends may need more liquid.

 - Chocolate Chips – Use any flavor of chocolate chips.